flipperdevices/flipperzero-firmware/ReadMe.md

 - [About on Power Off (By LeeroysHub)](https://github.com/LeeroysHub/)
 - Added: [BLE Spam v2.0 (By Willy-JL & ECTO-1A & Spooks4576 with research from xMasterX; OFW API thanks to noproto)](https://github.com/noproto/ble_spam_ofw)
 - Keeping: [Apple BLE Spam v1.2 (By Willy-JL & ECTO-1A with research from xMasterX; OFW API thanks to noproto)](https://github.com/noproto/apple_ble_spam_ofw) For its selection of spam types for Apple Devices.
-- Updated: [BLE Spam v2.0 (By Willy-JL & ECTO-1A & Spooks4576 with research from xMasterX; OFW API thanks to noproto)](https://github.com/noproto/ble_spam_ofw) - Removed the popups from the list that had no class
+- Updated: [BLE Spam v2.0 (By Willy-JL & ECTO-1A & Spooks4576 with research from xMasterX; OFW API thanks to noproto)](https://github.com/noproto/ble_spam_ofw) - Removed the popups from the list that had no class & OFW friendly fonts, thanks noproto!

 <a name="release">